 Curious clients like the ones we have in Panda are such a joy to work with.
-One them sent us great question about ftyp headers in MPEG-4.
+One of them sent us a great question about ftyp headers in MPEG-4.

 Anyway, all MPEG4 Part 12 files consist of information units known as ‘boxes’.
 One of the kinds of these boxes is ftyp, which contains information about the variant of ISO-based format the file uses.
 In general, every new variant should be registered on mp4ra.org, but that’s not always the case.
 Full list of possible ftyp values (registered and non-registered) is maintained on ftyps.com website.

 Majority of MP4 files produced by Panda will be labelled as ISOM (the most general label), but you might want to use a different label.
 Instead of ISOM you might for example use MP42, which is MP4 version 2 and does add a few things to the ISO base media file format, so different labels actually make sense.